intsystems/bayes_deep_compression/docs/blog.md

 where $p(\mathbf{w} | y, \mathbf{x}, \Theta)$ is *posterior* distribution of the model's parameters based on the train data.
 Unfortunately, in case of the NNs finfing the posterior is typically intractable.
 That leads to the intractability of the prediction.
 Another problem here is how to choose optimal hyperparameters $\Theta$ if we don't know them from some prior knowledge.

+## MCMC

 ## Variational inference

+Here we are going to briefly discuss one of the ways to add a bayessian layer of inference to your nerual network - *variational inference* principle.
+We will see how this approach changes the learning objective and how it is implemented using [*pytorch*]() framework.

 To tackle last issue of hyperparameters bayessian inference has special function called [*evidence*]() which is